Kumbh Karan

-Kumbh Karan is an Indian-animated television series broadcast by the Indian kids channel Pogo.
+Kumbh Karan is an Indian animated television series broadcast by the Indian kids channel Pogo.
 The show was released on 1 June 2010.
 The show earned a budget of more than $300,000.

+Video games based on the show have been released including Kumbh Karan Quest for Sanjivani, a mobile video game by Jump Games.

 Plot

-The show centers on the adventures of Kumbh and Karan, two twin brothers who stay in the small colony of Ajab-Gajabpur.
+The show is centered on the adventures of Kumbh and Karan, two twin brothers who stay in the small colony of Ajab-Gajabpur.
 Kumbh is chubby, lazy, sleepy, and hungry, but awfully strong with a real soft heart.
 Karan, on the other hand, is an agile, sharp and better (looking) version of his twin.
 With their friend Tara, and Kumbh's pet porcupine Kaddu, the twins travel worldwide on various quests.